66°

 Maintenance Requirements

-Before the issuance of a Public Right of Way Permit to construct the Streetary, PDF icon Streetary Encroachment Maintenance and Removal Agreement* will be required to be entered into between the City of San Diego and the property owner, requiring the following:
+Before the issuance of a Public Right of Way Permit to construct the Streetary, Streetary Encroachment Maintenance and Removal Agreement* will be required to be entered into between the City of San Diego and the property owner, requiring the following:

 1. Keep all plants in good health.